Eadgyth/Programming-Editor/README.md

 <ul>
    <li>Showing files in tabs</li>
    <li>A basic file explorer for projects</i>
+   <li>The setting of projects without creating any extra data files outside the program's
+   own folder.
+Projects can be retrieved after newly starting the program and a number of projects can be defined and selected between during runtime</li>
    <li>A basic console to view the output (error messages) during compiling and testing
    a program (also allows running self-chosen system commands)</li>
    <li>An "exchange editor" view (the panel at the right in the image below) to edit text